devJUKI/travelling-salesman-genetic-algorithm/README.md

 ## Time complexity

-> P stands for population count, T for traveller count and L for location count.
+**P stands for population count, T for traveller count and L for location count**

 Genetic algorithm starts from this method